-We’ve all had bad experiences with home-repair contractors at one time or another.
-They cancel appointments or show up late.
-They don’t clean up after the job is done.
+We’ve all had a bad experience with a home-repair contractor at one time or another.
+They often cancel appointments or show up late.
+Or they don’t clean up after the job is done.
 Maybe they spring an unexpected charge on you, forcing you to pay more than the estimate.
-Regardless of the situation, once a contractor has started work, you typically feel as if you have to see it through, no matter what happens.
+Regardless of the situation, once a contractor has started work, you typically feel obligated to see it through.
 After all, you don’t want to leave a job half done, right?
-And this means they have you over the proverbial barrel.
+And this means they have you over the proverbial “barrel”.

 This is an important one.
 Expertise is gained chiefly through experience.
-That means, the longer a contractor has been in business, the better they are likely to be at their job.
-You need to ask them about the specific task you’re hiring them for, however.
-Just because they started business in 1987, it doesn’t necessarily mean they’ve been repairing foundations since 1987.
-Baird Foundation Repair has proudly been repairing customers’ foundations since 1969–that’s over 50 years of being in the foundation industry!
+That means that the longer a contractor has been in business, the more likely they are to be better at their job.
+You need to ask them about the specific task you’re hiring them for; however, just because they started business in 1987 doesn’t necessarily mean they’ve been repairing foundations since 1987.
+Baird Foundation Repair has proudly been repairing our customers’ foundations since 1969–that’s over 50 years of being in the foundation industry!

-The other primary benefit of a company that’s been around for a long time is, it’s likely they’ve earned a good reputation with homeowners.
-After all, if you’re incompetent or dishonest, it’s not likely you will be successful over the long run.
-Here at Baird, we love to hear feedback from our valued customers and our 500+ 5-star reviews speak for themselves!
+The other primary benefit of hiring a company that’s been around for a long time is that they have probably earned a good reputation with homeowners.
+After all, if you’re incompetent or dishonest, it’s unlikely you will be successful in the long run.
+Here at Baird, we love to hear feedback from our valued customers, and our 500+, 5-star reviews speak for themselves!

 Company size isn’t always an indicator of competence, but it’s more likely that a contractor that has at least a few job-specific employees is serious about his or her business and can handle repairs of a larger scale.
-When it comes to repairing a concrete driveway, for instance, you really want someone who has a lot of experience with concrete lifting instead of a Jack-of-all-trades who does a little bit of concrete, a little bit of plumbing, etc. More employees also indicate that the company is able to function as a legitimate business over time.
-This, too, speaks to its competence and commitment to fixing your home right, the first time.
+When it comes to repairing a concrete driveway, for instance, you really want someone who has a lot of experience with concrete lifting instead of a jack-of-all-trades who does a little bit of concrete, a little bit of plumbing, etc. More employees also indicate that the company is able to function as a legitimate business and work as a team.
+This too speaks to the company’s competence and commitment to fixing your home right, the first time.
 Meet the Baird Team!

-Depending on your state, contractors need to be licensed for them to charge money for their services.
-Beyond that, most respectable contractors seek accreditation from organizations such as the Better Business Bureau or the local chamber of commerce.
+Depending on your state, contractors need to be licensed for them to charge a fee for their services.
+Beyond that, the most respectable contractors seek accreditation from organizations such as the Better Business Bureau or the local chamber of commerce.
 This indicates that they’re a legitimate business with satisfied customers.
 You can also check reviews on sites such as Google, Yelp, Facebook, and Home Advisor.
-And don’t just look at overall ratings; check individual reviews.
+And don’t just look at overall ratings before hiring a contractor; check individual reviews.
 A one-star review could indicate an incompetent contractor, but it could also indicate a difficult and unreasonable customer.

 This is a big one.
 The best home-repair contractors stand behind their work with some sort of guarantee.
-This should not only assure your satisfaction, it should also be transferable to the new owners, should you sell your home, depending on the type of work being done.
-A contractor who offers a written warranty on the work they do is demonstrating they aren’t some fly-by-night operation that will disappear the moment you hand them a check.
-Be especially careful regarding contractors who travel from location to location after severe weather events such as hail or flooding.
+This should not only assure your satisfaction, but it should also be transferable to any new owners, should you decide to sell your home and depending on the type of work being done.
+A contractor who offers a written warranty on the work they do is demonstrating they aren’t some sort of fly-by-night operation that will disappear the moment you hand them a check.
+Be especially wary of contractors who travel from location to location after severe weather events such as hail or flooding.
 They might offer low prices, but it’s likely they won’t be reachable should something go wrong with their work.

 Baird is humbled when customers entrust us to stabilize their home, so we take pride in our work and stand behind it.
 We guarantee you will receive the best service, products, and clean-up in the market.
 To give our customers peace of mind, we offer hassle-free warranty options that are transferable and can cover the lifetime of your home.